xyegithub/myBlog/source/_posts/Config-Vim.md

    language parsers.
 They are defined in `~/.config/nvim/lua/user/treesitter.lua`.
 By setting `ensure_installed = {'astro', 'xxx'}`, we can define the parsers to be download.
-Also, download errors may be occurred due to the internet
+Also, download errors may be occurred due to the internet.
+The path of these language parsers are defined in `~/.local/share/nvim/site/pack/packer/start/nvim-treesitter/lua/nvim-treesitter/parsers.lua`, which may be changed by download with ssh.

 ## Analysis